JonathanReeve/course-computational-literary-analysis/Projects/README.md

-# Final Projects Here
+# Final Projects

-Put your final project notebooks here, and submit a pull request!
+In this directory, you'll find the final projects from students who took Introduction to Computational Literary Analysis at UC Berkeley in the summer of 2018.